andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

    For a small number of failed sheets, using the PaperScorer mobile app to re-scan is quick and easy.
    {: .notice}

 8. If the failed sheets re-scan without issue, you are ready to begin grading.
-If the failed sheets continue to fail, proceed to troubleshooting in the following section.
+If the failed sheets continue to fail, either grade the sheets manually or proceed to troubleshooting in the following section.

 ## Troubleshooting